Skip to content

 //👇 Clear metadata when changing page

-// If you have enabled the routing module / provider, this is not needed
+// If you have enabled the library's routing module, this is not needed

 this.ngxMetaService.clear()